 In the 2019/20 season, Jakubiak made her role and house debut as Chrysothemis in Robert Carsen’s production of Elektra at the Palau de les Arts in Valencia, conducted by Marc Albrecht.
 She also returned to the Semperoper Dresden as Eva in Die Meistersinger under Christian Thielemann and made her Carnegie Hall debut in the title role of Martinu’s Julietta under Leon Botstein.
 In the 2020/21 season, she returned to the Deutsche Oper Berlin for her debut in the title role of the new production of Francesca da Rimini (staged by Christoph Loy).
-In June of 2021, Jakubiak makes her Vienna State Opera debut as Elsa in Lohengrin.
-She will begin the 2021/22 season with her role and house debut as Elisabeth in Tannhauser at the Los Angeles Opera, after which she will appear for the first time at the Grand Theatre de Geneve as Chrysothemis.
-The soprano is also slated to sing her first performances in the title role of Salome at the Finnish National Opera in Helsinki.
-Other roles in her developing repertoire include Sieglinde in Die Walküre and the Empress in Die Frau ohne Schatten.
+In June of 2021, Jakubiak made her Wiener Staatsoper debut as Elsa in Lohengrin.
+Other roles in her growing repertoire include Sieglinde in Die Walküre and the Empress in Die Frau ohne Schatten.

-Jakubiak can be seen on DVD as Agathe in Der Freischütz (Thielemann/Kohler) and the Naxos Records release of Das Wunder der Heliane (Albrecht /Loy).
+Jakubiak can be seen on DVD as Agathe in Der Freischütz (Thielemann/Kohler) and the Naxos Records releases of Das Wunder der Heliane (Albrecht /Loy). and Francesca da Rimini.
 She can also be heard on the Grammy-nominated Chandos recording of Janáček’s Glagolitic Mass with the Bergen Philharmonic (Gardiner), as Fiora in Montemezzi’s L’amore dei tre Re with the Polish Radio Symphony (Borowicz), and in Erwartung with the Bergen Philharmonic, also under Ed Gardner and released on the Chandos label.